xXleowXx/gitlab-charts/doc/charts/globals.md

 #### domain

 The base domain.
 GitLab and Registry will be exposed on the subdomain of this setting.
-This defaults to `example.local`, but is not used for hosts that have their own `name` set.
+This defaults to `example.local`, but is not used for hosts that have their `name` property configured.
 See the `gitlab.name` and `registry.name` sections below.

 #### hostSuffix